What are some of the most common TBI side effects?

-Corrective lenses are often able to compensate for some of these problems, but sometimes surgery may be necessary.
+Corrective lenses can compensate for some of these problems, but sometimes surgery may be necessary.

-Weakness of eye muscles and involuntary eye movements can be treated with gaze stabilization exercises, which use massed practice to retrain your brain to use the eye muscles correctly.
+You can’t treat eye muscle weakness with gaze stabilization exercises, which use massed practice to retrain your brain to use the eye muscles correctly.

 6. Problems with Facial Recognition (Prosopagnosia)